Archimedes Screw Fest

 At the 2018 Screw Fest, Archimedes (played by Tim McGill of Boabab Theatre), brilliantly wove together his inventions and discoveries with the location on the Dart, care of nature and wonder at our insatiable appetite for plastic: “Plastic.
 It’s not simple, it does not follow nature.
 This is progress?
 It’s discovery, I’m sure a miracle, made merchants rich – a miracle upon a miracle upon a miracle.
 A simple mathematical equation would, I’m sure, demonstrate that you can have too much of good thing…!?”.

-BLC’s Archimedes Screw Fest is a free, day-long event on the River Dart with tours of the twin turbine hydropower plant that generates around 1,350 MWh per year of clean electricity for King Edward VI Community College and the local foundry and river science training–inspiring people to become Citizen Scientists to take care of the health and future of the river ecosystem.
-It is a celebration of joined-up thinking–science, ecology, the arts, economy, learning.
+A celebration of joined-up thinking–science, ecology, the arts, economy and learning–the Archimedes Screw Fest ran for three consecutive years; a free, day-long event on the River Dart including tours of the twin turbine hydropower plant (generating around 1,350 MWh per year of clean electricity) and river science training with Westcountry Rivers Trust–inspiring people to become citizen scientists to take care of the health and future of the river ecosystem.

 We work in and at the intersection of economy, ecology, learning, arts and culture and the gaps in between.